 Last updated: 31/08/2021 | Estimated Reading Time: 3 minutes

 Driving a car doesn’t have to cost the earth.
 If you choose to drive an eco-friendly vehicle then not only will you be doing your bit to save the planet, but you’ll also find yourself making drastic financial savings by not having to pay road tax.

 Find out all about this and other savings you can make by driving an eco-friendly vehicle with this guide.

-As well as the savings made on VED road tax, drivers of eco-friendly vehicles in London will find themselves exempt from the congestion charge that is the bane of so many drivers in the capital.
+As well as the tax benefits, drivers of electric vehicles in London will find themselves exempt from the congestion charge that is the bane of so many drivers in the capital.

 Several insurers will offer a 5% ‘green discount’ in an attempt to promote the use of low to zero emission vehicles on the road.